 Key Takeaways

-- The 2027 Rate Announcement finalized a 5.33% effective growth rate with an expected average payment increase of 2.48%, or over $13 billion in payments to MA plans
+- The 2027 Rate Announcement finalized a 5.33% effective growth rate with an expected average payment increase of 2.48%, (CMS’ 2.48% expected average change does not include the projected 2.50% increase in MA risk scores due to underlying coding trend), or over $13 billion in additional payments to MA plans

 - This was an improvement over the proposed 4.97% effective growth rate with an expected average payment increase of only 0.09%